tomquirk/linkedin-api/README.md

 ##### USE AT YOUR OWN RISK 😉
 This project should only be used as a learning project.
 Using it would violate Linkedin's User Agreement.
 I am not responsible for your account being blocked (which they will definitely do - see User Agreement section 8.2).
 Hint: **don't use a Linkedin account that you care about**)

+##### Development Notice
+This project is NOT STABLE by any stretch of the imagination.
+The API is subject to change at a moment's notice. @tomquirk will be amending the PyPI releases to reflect this fact soon.

 ## Overview

 This project attempts to provide a simple Python interface for the Linkedin API.